felagund/gpt_scripts/README.md

 ![Loucs Map icons](https://github.com/felagund/gpt_scripts/blob/master/Screenshots/alll_icons.png?raw=true)

-Meaning of the icons and style legend, as well as tips for setting up Locus Map for the GPT can be found in the GPT Manual that is forthcoming as of November 2024.
+Meaning of the icons and style legend, as well as tips for setting up Locus Map for the GPT can be found in the next version of the GPT Manual that is forthcoming as of December 2025.

 ### Usage ###
 ```
-make_gpx_for_locus.py [-h] [-d DIRECTORY] [-t TRACKS] [-w WAYPOINTS] [-ls LOCUS_STYLE] [-ic ICON_MAPPING] [-sg SECTION_GROUPS] [-o OUTPUT]
+usage: make_gpx_for_locus.py [-h] [-d DIRECTORY] [-t TRACKS] [-w WAYPOINTS] [-ls LOCUS_STYLE] [-ic ICON_MAPPING] [-sg SECTION_GROUPS] [-o OUTPUT] [--delete_previous_custom_output]
-                             [--delete_previous_custom_output]

 options:
   -h, --help            show this help message and exit
-  -d DIRECTORY, --directory DIRECTORY
+  -d, --directory DIRECTORY
-                        Default folder with tracks and waypoints, defaults to "GPT Track Files YEAR/GPX Files (For Smartphones and Basecamp)/ placed in
-                        the working directory.
+                        Sets default folder with tracks and waypoints.
+It defaults to "GPT Track Files YEAR/GPX Files (For Smartphone Apps)/ placed in the working directory.
 The folder is assumed to contain folders "Combined Tracks" and "Waypoints".
-  -t TRACKS, --tracks TRACKS
-                        Input file with all tracks, defaults to "GPT Track Files YEAR/GPX Files (For Smartphones and Basecamp)/Combined Tracks/All
-                        Optional and Regular Tracks (SOME_DATE).gpx" placed in the working directory
+  -t, --tracks TRACKS   Sets an input file with all the tracks.
+It defaults to "GPT Track Files YEAR/GPX Files (For Smartphone Apps)/Combined Tracks/All Optional and Regular Tracks (SOME_DATE).gpx" placed in the working directory.
-  -w WAYPOINTS, --waypoints WAYPOINTS
+  -w, --waypoints WAYPOINTS
-                        Input filder with all waypoints, defaults to "GPT Track Files YEAR/GPX Files (For Smartphones and Basecamp)/Waypoints/" placed in
-                        the working directory; it needs to contain the following files: "All Other Waypoints (SOME_DATE).gpx", "Important information
+                        Sets the input folder with all the waypoints.
+It defaults to "GPT Track Files YEAR/GPX Files (For Smartphone Apps)/Waypoints/" placed in the working directory.
+It must contain the following files: "All Other Waypoints (SOME_DATE).gpx", "Important information
-                        (SOME_DATE).gpx" and "Ressuply Locations (SOME_DATE).gpx" (Starting points are not processed)
+                        (SOME_DATE).gpx", "Ressuply Locations (SOME_DATE).gpx" and "Section Start and End Points (SOME_DATE)".
-  -ls LOCUS_STYLE, --locus_style LOCUS_STYLE
+  -ls, --locus_style LOCUS_STYLE
-                        Input Locus style file, defaults to "locus_style.txt" placed in the working directory
+                        Sets the input Locus style file.
+It defaults to "locus_style.txt" placed in the working directory.
-  -ic ICON_MAPPING, --icon_mapping ICON_MAPPING
+  -ic, --icon_mapping ICON_MAPPING
-                        Input file mapping icons to waypoints, defaults to "icons.txt" placed in the working directory
+                        Sets the input file that maps icons to waypoints.
+It defaults to "icons.txt" placed in the working directory.
-  -sg SECTION_GROUPS, --section_groups SECTION_GROUPS
+  -sg, --section_groups SECTION_GROUPS
-                        Input section groups, defaults to "section_groups.txt" placed in the working directory
+                        Sets input section groups.
+It defaults to "section_groups.txt" placed in the working directory.
-  -o OUTPUT, --output OUTPUT
-                        Output directory, defaults to "GPX Files (For Locus Map app)" placed in the working directory; which it creates anew with every
-                        run, when different custom output directory is specified, no clearing takes place unless explicitly asked
+  -o, --output OUTPUT   Sets output directory.
+It defaults to "GPX Files (For Locus Map app)" placed in the working directory.
+It creates this directory anew with every run if present and the default is used.
+When a different custom output directory is specified, it does not get deleted
+                        unless specifically instructed (see the next option).
   --delete_previous_custom_output
-                        If custom output directory specified, it will get deleted if this option is used
+                        If a custom output directory is specified (see above), it will be first deleted if it previously exists.
 ```

 # connect_tracks.py #

 It works on the GPT master KMZ file.
-For the file to be then usable by GPT.exe, the resulting file needs to be opened once in Google Earth and saved.
-It mainly connects the endpoint so there are not gaps between tracks, which should make routing easier and it also looks prettier.
+For the file to be then usable by [Dave's GPT script](https://github.com/dave/gpt/, the resulting file needs to be opened once in Google Earth and saved.
+It mainly connects the endpoints so there are no gaps between tracks.
+This should make routing easier and it also looks prettier.
 It also divides tracks that meet another option variant and are not broken into smaller segments.
-To rename them with proper km info, you need to run https://github.com/dave/gpt/ afterwards.
-It expects a `GPT Master.kmz`in the working directory but its location can be also specified.
+To rename them with proper km info, you need to run Dave's script afterwards.
+It expects a `GPT Master.kmz`in the working directory, but its location can be also specified.

 ### Usage
 ```